Types of Claims

 As a claimant, you should be aware that the city has three levels of approval, depending on the value of your claim.

 No monies will be paid until a final approval has been made.
-However, be assured your claim will be promptly considered.

 The insurance board typically meets on the fourth Thursday each month.
 At its meetings, the board will consider claims and make decisions regarding the city’s liability for claims.
 These decisions are communicated to claimants as soon as practicable.
 Extenuating circumstances or the need for Council approval of the decision may delay this communication.